j0seo/j0seo.github.io/_pages/about.md

 About Me
 ======
 I am a Ph.D. student at KAIST AI under the supervision of Professor Seungryong Kim.
 My research interests are broadly in the fields of machine learning and computer vision.<br>
 I have been interested in image matching, semi/self-supervised learning, and lately, I have been focusing on **large-scale generative models** like diffusion models for **video, 3D, and 4D representations**.
-If you have any questions or are interested in collaborating, please feel free to contact me! <br><br>
+If you have any questions or are interested in collaborating, please feel free to contact me!
-I'll be interning at Meta Reality Lab in London starting from March 2025!
-I’m super excited to meet amazing researchers in London :)

 Experience
 ======
-* Research Intern (<a href="https://ai.sony">Sony AI</a>, Remote)
+* Research Scientist Intern (<a href="https://about.meta.com/uk/realitylabs/">Meta</a>, Reality Lab, London, UK)
   * Mar.
+2025 - Present

+* Research Scientist Intern (<a href="https://ai.sony">Sony AI</a>, Remote)
+  * Mar.
 2024 - May 2024

-* Research Intern (<a href="https://ai.sony">Sony AI</a>, Tokyo, Japan)
+* Research Scientist Intern (<a href="https://ai.sony">Sony AI</a>, Tokyo, Japan)
   * Dec.
 2023 - Mar.
 2024

 * Visiting Researcher (Queen Mary University of London, UK)